Zucchini patties made from fresh sliced zucchini and seasoned breadcrumbs are fried until golden brown and served with a creamy and cool dill sauce.

-For those people, if you are getting tired of zucchini bread or the site of another slice of grilled zucchini makes you cringe, I would suggest giving these a try.
+However, for those of you who have zucchini growing out your ears, are getting tired of zucchini bread, or the site of another slice of grilled zucchini makes you cringe, I would suggest giving these little fried zucchini patties a try.
 I have had the recipe for years and try to make it at least once a summer.
 These golden treats are a little spicy, but they pair well with the cool and creamy dill dipping sauce.

 My zucchini came from my local farmer’s market.
 They may not have come from my own yard but at least I know they came from somewhere in Mississippi.
 That’s about as homegrown as I’m gonna get.